Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-10-11;  A little birdy told me to interpret the game as being "nations" (districts), "continents" (planets), and "planets" (systems).
 (2021-11-2; Actually, a voice in my head.
 Bleeeh!)

 2021-11-2;  Maybe I should modify these to have a "reserve funding fraction" which represents the degree to which I think the bureaucratic waste is being funneled into reserve funding for a new government, vs the degree to which I think that potential income is being wasted or destroyed.

+2021-11-6;  I'm adding a new rating called "Siphon Quality" which measures the reserve funding extraction rate implied by the technology.
+Some of them are lossier than others, which could be corruption, wastage, or ongoing expenses.
+A siphon quality analysis might replace the bureaucratic waste analysis eventually.

 ---
 The Much-Reviled Lower Classes